Ruby Winters

-Ruby Winters (born Ruby Forehand; January 18, 1942 – August 7, 2016) was an American soul singer: primarily recording in Nashville, Winters had several R&B hits from 1967 to 1974 but is best known for her 1977 UK Top Ten hit "I Will".
+Ruby Winters (born Ruby Forehand; January 18, 1942 – August 7, 2016) was an American soul singer.
+Primarily recording in Nashville, Winters had several R&B hits from 1967 to 1974 but is best known for her 1977 UK Top Ten hit "I Will".

 Biography

 Early life and career

 Ruby Winters was born in Louisville, Kentucky to Charles Forehand Jr. and Lucille Inez Forehand.
 From the age of five, subsequent to her mother's death, Winters was raised in Cincinnati, Ohio by maternal grandmother Jeanetta Bradshaw, who encouraged Winters' penchant for singing, first expressed in church at age four.
 At age sixteen Winters - by then a wife and mother - began singing professionally, eventually expanding her performing focus beyond Louisville-area functions.
-By 1966 Winters was singing in the Charlie Daniels band, she and Daniels both being managed by Bill Sizemore: Sizemore also managed singer Ronnie Dove and was able to interest Dove's label: Diamond Records, in recording Winters whose resultant debut single: "In the Middle of a Heartache" (a Charlie Daniels composition), was recorded at Sambo Studios in Louisville for July 1966 release, reaching the top 30 on the hit parade for WAKY 790-Louisville.
+By 1966 Winters was singing in the Charlie Daniels band, she and Daniels both being managed by Bill Sizemore: Sizemore also managed singer Ronnie Dove and was able to interest Dove's label, Diamond Records, in recording Winters.
+Her resultant debut single, "In the Middle of a Heartache" (a Charlie Daniels composition), was recorded at Sambo Studios in Louisville for a July 1966 release, reaching the top 30 on the hit parade for WAKY 790-Louisville.

 The regional interest in Winters' debut single led Diamond Records a&r head Phil Kahl to himself oversee Winters' next recording session which took place in Nashville early in 1967.
 Before Kahl left New York City with the intent of producing distinct Nashville sessions for Winters and another Diamond Records act: Johnny Thunder, label president Joe Kolsky had suggested that Kahl record Winters and Thunder as a duo, Kolsky having noted the recent chart success of the Peaches and Herb remake of the traditional pop standard "Let's Fall in Love" and also the current Marvin Gaye/Kim Weston hit duet "It Takes Two".
-Kahl resultantly recorded Winters and Thunder as a duet remaking the 1950s pop hits "Teach Me Tonight" and "Make Love to Me": with "Make Love to Me" as the A-side the single was released in February 1967 and reached number 13 on the Billboard R&B charts in April 1967 and peaked at number 96 on the Billboard Hot 100.
+Kahl resultantly recorded Winters and Thunder as a duet remaking the 1950s pop hits "Teach Me Tonight" and "Make Love to Me".
+With "Make Love to Me" as the A-side the single was released in February 1967 and reached number 13 on the Billboard R&B charts in April 1967 and peaked at number 96 on the Billboard Hot 100.